mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Five years ago, I [quit my job as a developer at Google](/why-i-quit-google/) to create my own bootstrapped software company.

 For the first few years, all of my businesses flopped.
-They all operated at a loss, and none of them earned more than a few hundred dollars per month in revenue.
+None of them earned more than a few hundred dollars per month in revenue, and they all had negative profit.

 Halfway through my third year, I created a network administration device called [TinyPilot](https://tinypilotkvm.com).
 It quickly caught on, and it's been my main focus ever since.